 In a previous blog post, we discussed some of the fascinating applications of genome editing.
 We covered basic research, bioproduction, and healthcare.
-In this post, we switch focus to some of genome editing’s many applications in crops (the plants we grow for food).
+In this post, we switch focus to some of genome editing’s applications in crops (the plants we grow for food).
 These include:

 - Improving nutritional characteristics